CHLD 160: Perceptual Motor and Movement Activities

 Catalog Course Description

-This course will focus on evaluation of motor skills, planning and implementation of perceptual motor and movement activities appropriate for normal and motor-delayed young children.
+This course will focus on evaluation of typical and atypical motor skill development, planning and implementation of perceptual motor and movement activities appropriate for young children.
 Emphasis will be placed on the role of the physical and psychomotor domain in the total development of the young child.
 Developmental motor activities will be examined that aid children in acquiring movement abilities and fitness, as well as facilitate social interaction and cognitive development.
-Participants will develop movement experiences for use in the classroom and in the planning of a motor development curriculum.
+Participants will develop movement experiences for use in the early childhood classroom and in the planning of a motor development curriculum.
 36 lecture hours.

 Course Objectives